- The dilemmas of phone security

 - Introducing Hot Storage Vault powered by Secure Enclave

-Have you ever wanted to access your digital assets instantly, but also be sure that they are protected to the fullest extent?
+Have you ever wanted to access your digital assets instantly, but also be sure that they are fully protected?

-Do you ever think about what happens to your digital assets if your phone is stolen or lost?
+Do you ever worry about what would happen to your digital assets if your phone were stolen or lost?